 Roasted Brussels Sprouts are flavorful and taste delicious, and go well with any main dishes on the table.
-The great thing about them is how simple and effortless is to prepare them.
-You basically take some fresh Brussels sprouts, clean, cut them in half, season with olive oil, salt and pepper, and roast them in the oven.
+The great thing about them is how simple and effortless it is to prepare them.
+You basically take some fresh Brussels sprouts, clean, cut them in half, season with olive oil, salt, and pepper, and roast them in the oven.

 Roasting them is the perfect way to bring out the delicious nutty flavors, and make them crisp and crunchy.
 We have tried many variations of cooking Brussels sprouts, and we believe that roasting them is the ultimate way to go.
 If you want to add a little extra flavor to them, add some Parmesan cheese or bacon when cooking.

 How to make the perfect Roasted Brussels Sprouts?